How to organize

 • Organised session

-The following information describe the different EAAE events and provide the relevant information for those wishing to organize them
+The following information briefly describes the different EAAE events and provides the relevant information for those wishing to organize them.

 EAAE seminar